Actindo-AG/Documentation/Channels/Integration/01c_Salesforce.md

 ### Generate an access key

 An access key must be generated to be specified as an access token in the *Omni-Channel* module when establishing the connection to Salesforce.
-The access key is site-specific, that means, an access key must be generated for each shop.
+The access key is site-specific, that means that an access key must be generated for each shop.

 [comment]: <> (Stimmt das so?)